 Is hummus healthy?

-Yes, hummus is generally considered a healthy option.
-It is rich in nutrients, high in protein and fiber, and contains heart-healthy fats.
-It’s a fantastic choice for snacks or part of a balanced meal.
+Yes, hummus is healthy.
+It’s got protein, fiber and heart-healthy fats.
+It’s a solid choice for a snack or part of a meal.

 What can I use instead of pita bread?